 Calipers vs. Micrometers

-Calipers are precision measurement tools that typically give readouts of up to one thousandth of an inch.
+Calipers are precision measurement tools that typically give readouts of up to one-thousandth of an inch.
 They are used in a wide range of applications, though you’ll mainly find them being used by plumbers, woodworkers, and grease monkeys, by both DIY-ers and professionals.
-A caliper serves four main functions, namely measuring short distances between two sides of an object, measuring inner and external thicknesses, measuring depth, and measuring step.
+A caliper serves four main functions, namely measuring short distances between two sides of an object, measuring inner and external thicknesses, measuring depth, and measuring steps.

-Calipers come with jaws or legs that can be adjusted by turning a thumb screw.
+Calipers come with jaws or legs that can be adjusted by turning a thumbscrew.
 When the jaws are set in the appropriate position when taking distance, thickness, and step measurements, they can be locked into place by turning the lock screw.
-The measure depth, it has a depth rod that pops out of the bottom end of the tool.
+The measured depth has a depth rod that pops out of the bottom end of the tool.

-Similar to calipers, micrometers are precision measurement devices that give extremely accurate readouts, also up to one thousandth of an inch.
+Similar to calipers, micrometers are precision measurement devices that give extremely accurate readouts, also up to one-thousandth of an inch.
 However, the biggest difference between the two is that micrometers are one-trick ponies that measure distance, thickness, OR depth, not all three.
-This means you’ll have to get a set of three different micrometers to perform the same tasks as a multi-purpose caliiper.
+This means you’ll have to get a set of three different micrometers to perform the same tasks as a multi-purpose caliper.

 Types of Calipers: Digital vs. Dial vs. Vernier

 Calipers can be divided into three main types: digital, dial, and Vernier.
 The most significant difference between the three is their measurement scales.
 Here’s a quick rundown of each type.